 ENTREPRENEURSHIP I Open to Grades: 10-12 Credit(s): .50 Course Number: 8040 Prerequisites: None.
-Notes: This is a required component for Entrepreneurship Program. r the
+Notes: This is a required compone Entrepreneurship Program

 Anyone interested in business will love this course!
 This course is designed to provide the foundation necessary for successful employment and growth as self-employed business owners.
 Coursework includes developing an ability to make informed decisions as potential future business owners.
 Students will work in groups and independently at developing, creating, and selling products within the high school setting.
 Students will be introduced to a business plan.
 Field trips and case studies are all part of this class.